-Last week I wrote about my fascination with old walls.
-Now I’m turning to another of my obsessions: medieval turf mazes.
-I’ve been on a quest to visit all of the eight remaining English turf mazes, and I’ve managed to tick three off the list in the last month.
-The first was Saffron Walden, in Essex, the largest labyrinth of this type still in existence.
+I have to confess to a slight obsession with medieval labyrinths.
+I was on a quest to visit all of the eight remaining English turf mazes, with three left to find.
+The first was the Saffron Walden maze in Essex, the largest labyrinth of this type still in existence.
 And I was surprised to find that Saffron Walden doesn’t just have one maze, but a whole town of them.

 Like most ancient turf mazes, the origin of Saffron Walden’s labyrinth is obscure.
 It probably dates from the Middle Ages, but the first written record is of a payment of 15 shillings (75p in modern money) for it to be recut in 1699.
 It has been recut on several occasions since, and later reinforced with bricks.
 There is a local tradition that it is actually a copy of another, earlier maze.
 Intriguingly, this idea seems to be backed up by an aerial photograph taken in the dry summer of 1996, showing the faint outline of an identical maze elsewhere on the Town Common.
 Perhaps the maze was moved, or perhaps there were once two mazes.

 It is more properly described as a labyrinth than a maze, as there is only one route from start to finish, with no false paths.
 The design is described as “super-Chartres”, a medieval Christian design based on (but not identical to) the famous labyrinth at Chartres Cathedral in France.
 The pattern consists of seventeen linked circles, with four raised bastions around the edge.
 Of course, the remarkable thing about mazes and labyrinths is their ability to wind up long paths into a small area.
 The whole 1500 metres (almost a mile) of the Saffron Walden maze is packed into a space only 35 metres wide.